rvanschenck/rvanschenck.github.io/_pages/about.md

 ### About My Research ###

-My research examines **reactionary rhetoric**, **digital media**, and **cultural studies**.
+My research examines reactionary digital publics, cultures, and infrastructures.
+I am trained in the fields of **rhetoric**, **media studies**, and **cultural studies**.
 I am fascinated by how ultra-conservative, fascist, and ethno-nationalist ideas foment through Internet subcultures and the platforms that host them.
 Using **humanistic methods** like discourse analysis, online ethnography, and rhetorical criticism, I investigate the media practices that beget and encourage white supremacist, misogynistic, and antisemitic networks.

+For a good sample of my research, check out ["Remaking the World Memetically"](https://www.tandfonline.com/doi/full/10.1080/14791420.2023.2228867) in _Communication and Critical/Cultural Studies._ This paper was awarded the Stephen E. Lucas Debut Publication Award by the National Communication Association in 2024.

 I recently completed my dissertation:  _The Reactionary Web: Digital Media and the Reconstitution of White Supremacist Networks after the 'Alt-Right.'_ I explain how the Alt-Right, a reactionary digital network most active from 2014-2017, emerged as a result of the exploitative infrastructure of the Internet.
 By treating its websites, apps, and communities as artifacts for criticism, I explicate their demise after the "Unite the Right" rally and illustrate how some of its constituent factions have persisted and evolved during a shift toward regulating digital platforms.